hellmarbecker/blog/_posts/2021-12-21-druid-data-cookbook---multi-value-dimensions-inside-lookups.markdown

 ## Joining Against Fact Data

 Let's generate some fake viewing data that we can use to join against.
 This little script will get a list of all known movie IDs from the full dataset file.
-Then it picks a random value and writes it out along with the current timestamp.
+Then, in a loop it picks a random value and writes it out along with the current timestamp.
 It requires a sufficiently new version of either `bash` or `zsh`:

 ```bash
 #!/bin/zsh